-Moneka got its start in February 1857, when the Moneka Town Company was formed.
+Moneka started in February 1857 when the Moneka Town Company was formed.
 The members of the town company were made up of Free-State men, including John B. Wood, Erastus Heath, Andrew Stark, Dr. Gilpatrick, Julius Keeler, Augustus Wattles, and his brother, John O. Wattles.
 The town was said to have been named for an Indian maiden, meaning “Morning Star.”

 The first public school in Linn County opened at Moneka on August 1, 1857.
 Later that year, a post office was established on December 18.